top of page

 The Abbie Shelter serves clients living in Flathead County, which is located west of the Badger-Two Medicine area in Glacier National Park and north of Čłq̓étkw (Flathead Lake).
 These are the traditional and ancestral lands of the Niitisapi people (the Blackfeet Tribe) and the Séliš and Ql̓ispé and Ktunaxa people (the Confederated Salish and Kootenai Tribes), respectively.

-The tribes located in northwest Montana have lived harmoniously with these lands and waters for countless generations before the onslaught of colonization.
-Like most indigenous peoples across the Americas (and most of the world), they experienced genocide, ethnic cleansing, theft of their land and waters, forced assimilation (especially in boarding schools), and forced removal.
-Our ability to live, work, serve, and enjoy this area is connected to their deep loss.
+The tribes located in northwest Montana lived harmoniously with these lands and waters for countless generations before the onslaught of colonization.
+Like most indigenous peoples across America, they experienced genocide, ethnic cleansing, theft of their land and waters, forced assimilation (especially in boarding schools), and forced removal.
+Our ability to live in, serve, and enjoy this area is connected to their deep loss.

 As a part of our land acknowledgment work, the Abbie Shelter is committed to learning and understanding the true history of the lands on which we reside and work.
 We invite you to share what we have learned.
 We are grateful to our teachers who have helped us expand our knowledge of what it means to be native in northwest Montana.